 Hi-Tech Scam Artist Thinks He's Steve Jobs

 Check out Lil' Ben all dressed up like he's Steve Jobs.
 Arms crossed, same pose - the whole bit.
 Insiders report that Ben is obsessed with Steve Jobs.
-He tries to walk like him and he even says to people at the office, "What would Steve do" , a reference to Jobs.
+He tries to walk like him and he even says to people at the office, "What would Steve do?" , a reference to Jobs.
 Well for starters, Steve Jobs would not be running a sophisticated consumer scam and brag about it.
-Ben and Ziv and their Merry Band of Scamsters, make their money by lying to the public with slickely-packaged consumer fraud.
-They spend millions - literally millions of dollars promoting "consumer review websites" supposedly written by people that doesn't exist.
+Ben and Ziv and their Merry Band of Scamsters, make their money by lying to the public with slickly-packaged consumer fraud.
+They spend millions - literally millions of dollars - promoting "consumer review websites" supposedly written by people that don't exist.
 See more fake reviewers exposed below in this exposé.
 It is all a scam.
-Steve Job would probably spit on this guy if they had ever met.
+Steve Jobs would probably spit on this guy if they had ever met.

 Here is more advertising Fraud from this company:

 Not only do they have a phony review website for prostate supplements, they also have many other fraudulent review websites.
 I'm pretty sure this is called consumer fraud.
 Just look at these additional examples.
 They use photos of people they claim are real, when in fact, they are fake.
 I have the proof below.

 These scamsters identify Tanya as a stylist with over 15 years experience... blah blah blah... it's all a lie.
 See the photo of Tanya below - it's a photo they bought, or probably stole, from a modeling agency - there is no Tanya.

 Desiree is identified as being a licensed cosmetologist since 2015.
 Just another lie.
 It's all fake.
 This photo is of yet another model - not a real person.
 This company is just one giant scam.
 And their prostate formula is dog shit.